grafana/grafana/docs/sources/datasources/graphite.md

 change function parameters and much more.
 The editor can handle all types of graphite queries.
 It can even handle complex nested queries through the use of query references.

-## Adding the data source to Grafana
+## Adding the data source
 ![](/img/v2/add_Graphite.jpg)

 1. Open the side menu by clicking the the Grafana icon in the top header.
 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.

     > NOTE: If this link is missing in the side menu it means that your current user does not have the `Admin` role for the current organization.